 How do unregulated voucher schools operate?

-Some voucher-subsidized elementary schools set up shop in office and industrial buildings that lack a safe place for students to play outside.
-(13) By contrast, public schools offer safe recreation areas for students.
+- Setting up shop in off ice and industrial buildings that lack a safe place for students to play out-side.
+(19)

 Protecting states' rights